adityareddy1231/RESTful-blog-app/README.md

 # RESTful-blog-app
-A simple blog application that follows RESTful routing, built with node, express and semantic UI.
+A simple blog application that follows RESTful routing conventions and displays CRUD functionality, built with mongoDB, express, node and semantic UI.